oschan77/Machine-Learning-Implementation/README.md

 # Machine-Learning-Implementation

-This is a repository that contains implementations of various machine learning models from scratch and the implementations are written in plain Python and PyTorch.
+This is a repository that contains implementations of various machine learning models from scratch and the implementations are written in plain Python and NumPy, or PyTorch.

 ## About